back

 Getting Actual Student Loan Debt Relief

-The U.S. Department of Education and authorized federal student loan servicers do offer legitimate student loan forgiveness programs to help borrowers struggling to make the student loan payments on their outstanding student loan debt.
+The U.S. Department of Education and authorized federal student loan servicers do offer legitimate federal loan forgiveness programs to help borrowers struggling to make school loan payments on their outstanding school loan debt.
+There are more than three million Americans who are eligible or approaching eligibility for student loan forgiveness.1

-Additionally, there are ways to lower your student loan monthly payments with your servicer.
+Additionally, there are ways to lower your school loan monthly payments with your servicer.
 These options are entirely free to apply for through your official loan servicer.

 Income-Based Repayment